Online Programs Staff

 E-mail Nicholas Hoffman

-Online Undergraduate Program Manager
+Online Undergraduate Program Director

 Michelle Johanson joined the College of Business and Analytics as an accountant in the Dean’s Office in 2015.
 She was quickly promoted to business manager and is currently the online undergraduate program manager.
 Managing the online program is a perfect fit for Johanson.
 She has experience working with online programs in the College of Business and Analytics and in the Workforce Education and Development Off Campus Degree Program as a teaching assistant and a research assistant.